hipe/tmx/slicer/doc/issues.md

                Test Code, Gerard Meszaros, 2007
 [#131]       #tracking-tag all extlib - we are trying to avoiding these.
 [#130]       #doc-point  all the letters of the alphabet ..

 [#129]       #bibliographic-reference: _Clean Code_, Robert C. Martin, 2009

+             :[#here.3]: "three laws": 1) don't write any asset code without first having a breaking test written.
+2) don't write more of test code than is necessary to be broken.
+3) write just enough asset code to pass the broken test. when it is passing, repeat.

 [#128] #open this is strictly a development, pre-alpha version
                (especially) as long as you are using skylab/tmp!
 [#127] #open unify inflection module methods interface